JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 Crisis zone or whatever
 3DSEN NES VR Games (Ivan IronmanStewarts Off Road) Burnout Paradise with Steering Wheel
-OwnInHumbleBundle: ‚ÄúOxenfree takes the best parts of supernatural 1980‚Äôs teenage horror films and combines it with believable characters, beautiful set pieces, and a haunting VHS synth-pop soundtrack to create a masterpiece.‚Äù
+OwnInHumbleBundle: “Oxenfree takes the best parts of supernatural 1980’s teenage horror films and combines it with believable characters, beautiful set pieces, and a haunting VHS synth-pop soundtrack to create a masterpiece.”
 SuperfrogHDHB
 Nightmare on Itch looks amazing!!!